bitburner-official/bitburner-src/src/Documentation/doc/advanced/corporation/faq.md

 # FAQ

-> What is a Corporation good for?
+> What is a corporation good for?

 Generating ridiculously massive income.
 With this income, you can buy whatever you want, e.g., augmentations or bribing factions for reputation.